jmtalarn/elm-personal-site/content/posts/2017-05-19-build-publish-ionic-app-first-steps.md

 ```

 <h3>Installing Ionic Framework CLI</h3>
-Ionic adds a layer over the Cordova framework providing an optimized version of the Angular framework, a set of visual components that will adapt to the specified target to follow the visual development guidelines  respectively and a Command Line Interface with own commands and as a wrapping of the <a href="https://bower.io/">Bower </a>and Cordova commands.
+Ionic adds a layer over the Cordova framework providing an optimized version of the Angular framework, a set of visual components that will adapt to the specified target to follow the visual development guidelines  respectively and a Command Line Interface with own commands and as a wrapping of the [Bower ](https://bower.io/)and Cordova commands.

 The next command will do the proper with the Ionic CLI to set it available throw all the system.